zliu41/CIPs/CIP-plutus-modules/README.md

 ###### Subsubvariation: Module environment built into the CEK machine

-In this subsubvariation, the (single) tuple of modules is built into the `CekM` monad, instead of being passed as a parameter in UPLC.
+In this subsubvariation, the (single) tuple of modules is passed (as a new implicit parameter) directly to the CEK machine, instead of being passed as a parameter in UPLC.
 Consequently it cannot be accessed as a UPLC variable; new UPLC constructs are needed instead.
 Since references to the global tuple of modules always refer to a *particular* module, then it suffices to add a construct of the form
 ```
-data Term name uni fun ann =
+data Term name uni fun ann = ..  | ModuleRef Int
-    ..
-  | ModuleRef Int
 ```
 such that `ModuleRef i` evaluates to the `i`th component of the global module tuple.